Serbia in the Junior Eurovision Song Contest 2017: Before Junior Eurovision

-Dečja Pesma Evrovizije 2017
+Dečja pesma za Evropu 2017

-The singer who performed the Serbian entry for the Junior Eurovision Song Contest 2017 was selected through the national final Dečja Pesma Evrovizije ("[the] Junior Eurovision Song Contest").
+The singer who performed the Serbian entry for the Junior Eurovision Song Contest 2017 was selected through the national final Dečja pesma za Evropu.
 On 15 June 2017, RTS revealed it would revert to an open selection to choose their entry after several years of closed internal selections.
 On 21 September 2017, it was announced that a national final would take place to determine the country's representative.

-Competing entries

 Interested candidates had to submit their entries before the deadline on 15 August.
 A total of 18 songs were submitted to RTS which were then shortlisted to three by a panel of music editors.